freedomprojectx/toreX/README.md

 # toreX
 The project code will be publicly made available once there is a clear established lineage of coins.
-This is to prevent a situation where multiple forks happen too early on as that would cause confusion.
-At the moment, you can find the App at http://www.
+At the moment X-Uhuru is in pre-release stage as the testing stage was recently completed, so you can use it while it is undergoing performance monitoring.
+At the moment.
+Start by downloading the android toreX App at https://xgateway.me